uno-p-5/BlockThing/README.md

 # Block Thing 👾

-> ### A low-code game development studio built with the fun of Scratch, and the power of OpenAI o1.
+> ### Training wheels for programming: a low-code game development studio built with the fun of Scratch, and the power of OpenAI o1.

 <p align="left">
   Frontend built with: <br>